 5. Look Toward the Future

-How often do you look at this person's Facebook profile?
-If you truly want to get over him or her, it’s time for you to stop checking his or her posts, pictures, and tweets.
-After all, if you're still consumed by what this person is up to and what he or she is doing each day, you’re making it that much harder to move on and find someone new.
-In order to get this person off your mind, it’s essential that he or she is off your screen.
+How often do you look at this person's social media posts?
+If you truly want to get over them, it’s time to stop checking their posts, pictures, and tweets.
+After all, if you're still consumed by what this person is up to and what they do each day, you’re making it that much harder to move on and find someone new.
+In order to get this person off your mind, it’s essential that they're off your screen.

 7. Clear Out the Physical Reminders

-When you’re trying to move on and get over someone you love, a necessary step is to remove the lingering reminders of this person that may surround you.
-For example, if you still have pictures of you and your ex in your apartment or your room is full of knickknacks and random items that this person gave to you, it’s going to be that much harder to move on because he or she is still present in some form in your life.
-When you want to get over someone, you shouldn't hesitate to clean up and clear out your personal space so that you can make room for special mementos and memories with someone new.
+A necessary step in moving on is removing the lingering reminders that still surround you.
+If there are still pictures of your ex in your apartment or your room is full of knickknacks and random items from them, they still maintain a presence in your life.
+When you're ready to finally get over them, clean up and clear out your personal space to make room for special mementos and memories with someone new.